Muscovado: Food and confectionery

 Muscovado is used as an ingredient in food and confectionery, and as a sweetener in hot beverages.
 It is very dark brown and is slightly coarser and stickier than most brown sugars.
 Muscovado takes its flavor and color from its source, sugarcane juice.
 It offers good resistance to high temperatures and has a reasonably long shelf life.

 Muscovado sugar can be substituted for brown sugar in most recipes by slightly reducing the liquid content of the recipe.

-The use of khand in India in making sweets has been traced to at least 500 BC, when both raw and refined sugar were used.
+The use of khand in India in making sweets has been traced to at least 500 BCE, when both raw and refined sugar were used.

-Along with gur, khandsari unrefined sugar is India's traditional sweetener, commonly used in traditional recipes for masala chai (spiced Indian tea), eating with roti by mixing with melted ghee, traditional Indian sweets that require sugar such as kheer (Indian rice pudding), gur or khand chawal (sweetened rice) or laddu.
+Along with gur, khandsari unrefined sugar is India's traditional sweetener, commonly used in traditional recipes for masala chai (spiced Indian tea), eating with roti by mixing with melted ghee, traditional Indian sweets that require sugar such as kheer (Indian rice pudding), gur or khandr chawal (sweetened rice) or laddu.

-Muscovado is often used to sweeten coffee.